 Once the players and Narrator have decided upon or created their House Minor, each player can create his character who will be part of the House Minor’s Entourage.
 Three methods are provided to create a character.
 The first is to choose one of the seven pre-generated templates—House Adept, House Assassin, House Strategist, House Mentat, House Noble, House Swordmaster, and House Suk—and then personalise it a few Development Points.
 The second is to build it out of a series of four packages and overlays.
 These consist of a character’s House Allegiance, which determines which Great House the House Minor is allied to and his base Attributes, Skills, and Traits; Vocational Conditioning, such as Bene Gesserit Adept or Master Strategist; and a Background History package like Mentat Priming or Slave Pits, House Service like Personal Confidante or Warmaster, ad Personal Calling like Advocate or Sleeper Agent.
 Lastly, a player has a few Development Points to personalise his character with, and his Caste and Renown to set.
 The third method is point-based, a player being give one-hundred-and-thirty Development Points to spend.
 This is the longest and most complex method.

 Olifer Taheri grew up in the notorious Harkonnen slave pits on Gedi Prime.
 He not only survived, but was part of a rebellion in his youth.
-This was put viciously by the planetary police and many of Olifer’s friends were killed, even butchered.
+This was viciously put down by the planetary police and many of Olifer’s friends were killed, even butchered.
 He was captured and thrown into the arenas to fight again and again until he was killed.
 Not only did he survive, but defeated his first opponents, and eventually he gained some notoriety.
 House Harkonnen came to hate him and was planning to execute for his ‘crimes’ during the slave rebellion, but House Molo instead offered to purchase him.
 The Harkonnens did, and House Molo sent him to Ginaz.
 Currently he serves as the House Swordmaster and takes pleasure defeating Harkonnen fighters in the arena.

 House Allegiance: House Harkonnen